gh0stshell/AVR-Serial-Programmer/README.md

 handle the increasing number of AVR target types.

 A GUI is provided.
 This reads the AVR fuse bits and signature bits and adapts the GUI configuration to the detected microcontroller type.
+The GUI may be used directly with a bootloader following the AVR109 command interface.

 More information is provided at: